How To Change a Serpentine Belt, Tensioner, & Idler Pulley

 remove the idler pulley

-On our vehicle, the idler pulley is on the tensioner itself, but an idler pulley can be separate from the tensioner and is typically held in place by a single bolt.
-To remove one, hold the pulley steady with one hand and remove the bolt with your ratchet.
+On our vehicle, the idler pulley is installed on the tensioner itself, but an idler pulley can be separate from the tensioner and is typically held in place by a single bolt.
+To remove most idler pulleys, simply remove the bolt in the center with your ratchet and socket.

 Clean the pulley before installing a new belt

-Step 3: Replace the Idler Pulley and Install a New Belt
+Step 5: Replace the Idler Pulley and Install a New Serpentine Belt

 Make sure your pulleys are clean before installing your new serpentine belt.
-Inspect and clean all the accessory pulleys to ensure no oil or grease is on them.
+Inspect and clean all the accessory pulleys to ensure they are free from oil or grease.
 A greasy pulley will contaminate the belt as soon as you start your vehicle.
-Soap and water works great for this.
+Soap and water work great to clean and degrease the pulleys before installation of the new serpentine belt.

 follow the diagram to route the new belt.

-Use your diagram as a reference, and start routing your new serpentine belt from the bottom.
-Get the belt looped onto all but one pulley.
-You’ll need your ratchet to turn the belt tensioner enough to get the belt around the last pulley.
+Use your routing diagram as a reference, and start routing your new serpentine belt from the bottom.
+Get the belt looped onto all but one pulley; this will typically be the tensioner pulley.
+You’ll need your ratchet to turn the belt tensioner enough to slacken the belt and get the belt around the last pulley.

 Do It Right: Once the belt is in place, check it at each pulley to make sure it’s properly seated to avoid abnormal wear.
 Good belt-to-pulley contact is necessary for the belt to create the friction needed to transfer power to the accessories.